 Ellie: so I was on the ICF website looking at various programs that offer online training and that were accredited by ICF.
 I notice that the cost of the program varies quite widely.
 And there is an explanation provided that it’s because different programs include different components.
 And I was confused by what that meant looking at the different programs' websites.
 You know I am considering ICA for a number of reasons and I was wondering what is included in the cost for training through ICA that might not be included in other programs? and are there other aspects of training that someone would need to pay to keep going to get them?

 Ellie: and that’s through ICF after I finish ICF.

-Then the other thing you asked about is price.
+Then the other thing you asked about is the price.
 I think some schools are really overpriced when I see $12,000 dollars courses to become a certified coach, which is what our coaches are considering, I think that’s too much.
 And I think some schools are incredibly underpriced and they tried to compete on price, which is something we don’t do and I recommend students trying not to either.
-I know budget is an issue but honestly price is not indicator of anything except how much that school think in they can charge or should charge.
+I know budget is an issue but honestly, price is no indicator of anything except how much that school thinks in they can charge or should charge.
 Did that make sense?